 "I'm honored and thrilled to be joining the Rutgers baseball staff, team and RU community," Duffy said.
 "I want to thank our AD Pat Hobbs and coach Litterio for making this tremendous opportunity a reality for me and my family.
 I'm excited about representing Rutgers baseball at a high level, giving the program my very best energy and effort each day, and helping the players reach their maximum potential both on and off the field."

 In his six seasons leading Manhattan, Duffy guided the program to 134 wins, four Metro Atlantic Athletic Conference (MAAC) Tournament appearances and the 2012 MAAC Championship.
 Fourteen of his players earned All-MAAC status, including three following the 2017 season.
-In addition, the Jaspers saw pitcher Tom Cosgrove selected in the 12th round of the most recent MLB Draft by the San Diego Padres and shortstop Jose Carrera signed by the New York Yankees.
+In addition, the Jaspers saw pitcher Tom Cosgrove selected in the 12th round of the MLB Draft by the San Diego Padres and shortstop Jose Carrera signed by the New York Yankees.